BorisKozo/XmlViewAddin/README.md

 In this step we add a menu item to the context menu of the editor.
 We start by adding a menu item to the context menu of the editor pane.
 To do this we must first find the ```path``` of this context menu.
-We open an empty script and right click the editor to see where we want to place the menu item, it seems that the best place is right after the "Go to Step in Replay log" item.
+We open an empty script and right click the editor to see where we want to place the menu item.
+It seems that the best place is right after the "Go to Step in Replay log" item.
 We search for the item name throughout all the ```.addin``` files.
-We found one instance of this string in the ```VuGenDebugger.addin``` so lets copy it to our addin file with the relevant changed.
+We found one instance of this string in the ```VuGenDebugger.addin``` so let's copy it to our addin file with the relevant changed.

 ```xml
   <Path name = "/SharpDevelop/ViewContent/TextEditor/ContextMenu">